sifaka-ai/sifaka/IMPROVEMENT_PLAN_PROGRESS.md

 ## Continuation Notes

-### Mypy Issues - IN PROGRESS ⏳
+### Type Checking Issues - IN PROGRESS ⏳

-We have made progress addressing mypy type checking issues in the codebase, but significant work remains:
+We have made progress addressing type checking issues in the codebase, but significant work remains:

 1. **Type Annotation Improvements** ✅:
    - Added proper type annotations to function parameters and return values